 Don Bosco's Mysterious Dog

-St. John Bosco (1815-1888), familiarly known as Don Bosco, was born into a poor farming family in northern Italy.
+Don Bosco (1815-1888), also known as Saint John Bosco, was born into a poor farming family in northern Italy.
 His father died when he was young, leaving the mother, Margarita, to raise her three boys alone.
-When John felt called to the priesthood, his elder brother Antonio objected, saying John was a farmer, “just like us!”
-Nonetheless, persevering through many difficulties, he was ordained in 1841.
+When John felt called to the priesthood, his elder brother Antonio placed many obstacles in the way.
+Antonio didn’t want to be stuck with all the farm work.
+Nonetheless, John persevered through these difficulties and was ordained in 1841.

 Grigio’s First Appearance